 (a) General public notification requirements.
 A bottled water [or retail water] supplier shall give public notification in accordance with this section.
-A bulk water hauler, [or] vended water supplier or retail water supplier shall give public notification in accordance with Subchapter D (relating to public notification requirements).
-For the purpose of establishing a bulk hauling [water or], vended or retail water supplier's responsibilities under Subchapter D, a bulk water supplier shall comply with the public notification requirements specified for a community water system and a vended or retail water supplier shall comply with the public notification requirements specified for a noncommunity water system.
+A bulk water [or] hauler, vended water supplier or retail water supplier shall give public notification in accordance with Subchapter D (relating to public notification [requirements]).
+For the purpose of establishing a bulk [water or] hauling, vended or retail water supplier's responsibilities under Subchapter D, a bulk water supplier shall comply with the public notification requirements specified for a community water system and a vended or retail water supplier shall comply with the public notification requirements specified for a noncommunity water system.